saralaffin/python-cli-note-taker/README.md

 1. In `notetaker.py`, update your PostgreSQL settings.
 You may need to add a 'notes' database on your local machine.
 1. Then: `pipenv run python3 notetaker.py -h`

-The project requirements provied by GA are summarized below:
+The project requirements provided by GA are summarized below:

 # Python Command Line Application